 The federal SSIS allows caffeine-containing beverages to be sold in high schools.
 The EC specifies that caffeine, except in trace amounts, is not allowed in any beverages.
 (EC sections 49431.5[a][E] and 49431.5[a][J])

 - Alternate beverages

-Additional information regarding beverages can be found in Management Bulletin SNP-27-2014 on the CDE MB Web page at http://www.cde.ca.gov/ls/nu/sn/mbsnp272014.asp.
-Compliance criteria can be found on the Competitive Food Quick Reference Cards—Public Schools on the CDE Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp.
+Additional information regarding beverages can be found in MB SNP-08-2019 on the CDE MB web page at https://www.cde.ca.gov/ls/nu/sn/mbsnp082019.asp.
+Compliance criteria can be found on the Competitive Food Quick Reference Cards—Public Schools on the CDE Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp.

 - Student organization sales

-The CDE Nutrition Services Division Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp contains a number of tools and resources such as the Quick Reference Cards, links to the California Project LEAN online calculator, and the smart snack online calculator.
+The CDE Nutrition Services Division Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp contains a number of tools and resources such as the Quick Reference Cards, links to the California Project LEAN online calculator, and the smart snack online calculator.

 If you have any questions regarding this subject, please contact the Competitive Foods and Beverages team by email at COMPETITIVEFOODS@cde.ca.gov.